Jay-Idrees/UPenn-CyberSecurity-Terminal/Readme.md

 Note that if I type `cd /folderB/folderC/' It will take me directly to the desired folderC<br>
 Otherwise I will have to first do cd folderB ls and then cd folderC

+## Finding files and folders

+   - `find`: Command line command used to locate a file or a directory.

+   - `type f`: find files.

+   - `type d` : find directories.

+   - `name`: Additional option used for finding specific file or directory names.

+   - `iname`: for case insensitive search.

+   - *1013* : Having the the * around the text instructs that the specified text can be anywhere in the file name.

+`find -type d -iname searchword_in_folder_Name`

+`find -type f -inname *1013*`

 `grep`
 ## Searching with grep